stargate-bukkit/Stargate-Bukkit/README.md

     - 'S' is for showing an always-on gate in the network list
     - 'N' is for hiding the network name
     - 'R' is for random gates.
 These follow standard permissions of gates, but have a random exit location every time a player enters.
+(Implicitly always on)
-    - 'U' is for a gate connecting to another through bungee
+    - 'U' is for a gate connecting to another through bungee (Implicitly always on)
     - 'I' is for a silent gate, which does not output anything to the chat while teleporting.
 Increases immersion
+    - 'E' is for gate without a sign.
+Only for fixed stargates

 The options are the single letter, not the word.
 So to make a private hidden gate, your 4th line would be 'PH'.